-According to the National Fire Protection Association, in 2015 there were about 1,345,500 fires reported in the United States, resulting in 3,280 deaths and 15,700 injuries.
-These fires resulted in billions of dollars of property damage.
+According to the National Fire Protection Association, in 2016 there were about 1,342,000 fires reported in the United States, resulting in 3,390 deaths and 14,650 injuries.
+These fires resulted in $10.6 billion dollars of property damage.

 Wildfires not only cause damage to the land, animals, and environment, they are often difficult to control and can be a threat to people from miles away because of the smoke.
 Heat and smoke from fires are actually the cause of more deaths than the actual fires.
 Inhaling the hot air can sear the lungs.
 Poisonous gases emitted from the fire and smoke can cause asphyxiation.
 In the event of a wildfire, it is important to be ready to evacuate when advised by authorities, and never go near the area of the fires.